 This groovy grind was already visible when The Riven released their 2017 blurb Blackbird.
-This good ‘ol whiskey fueled rock, filled with stoner-esque pleasures to the brim.
+This good ol’ whiskey-fueled rock, filled with stoner-esque pleasures to the brim.
 The good old times of sensual rock suddenly beckoning you all over again.

-You do find them still, them bands with a style that kinda went out of fashion many years ago.
+You do find them still, those bands with a style that kinda went out of fashion many years ago.
 But not so often anymore.
 Dirty Sound Magnet in their old incarnation was one.
 Or again Last Bullet or Hey Satan with their grouchy, stony beat.

 But a band sounding like a mix of the gravelly voice of vocalists like Janis Joplin and the swagger of Patti Smith combined is rare.
 And yeah, The Riven serve an old-style and sometimes exceedingly heavy Blues Rock.
 With a tot of Southern Rock on a groovy bed of smokey vocals and comfortable fuzz.
 Like a Deep Purple and early Led Zeppelin revival all in one, but with a female front.
 And then throw some ragged Punk Rock into that mighty stew, and you got yourself a pretty hefty composite of sharp-edged rock.